The Best Places to Find Grants: Uncovering New Opportunities for Nonprofits

 Whenever nonprofits turn the corner on a new calendar and/or fiscal year, it’s a great time to assess revenue streams and strive for benchmarks in the months ahead.
 To establish a diversified funding base, most nonprofits seek out grant funding opportunities.
-After all, grants are essentially free money for your organization!
+After all, grants for nonprofits are essentially free money for your organization!

 Acquiring grant funding comes with challenges, though.
 Grants are often highly competitive, and all have unique parameters and reporting requirements outlined by the funders.
 Many people need help just knowing where to look to find good funding prospects.